joeldev/JLRoutes/README.md

 * Parse any number of parameters interleaved throughout the URL
 * Seamlessly parses out GET URL parameters and passes them along as part of the parameters dictionary
 * Routes prioritization
+* Scheme namespaces to easily segment routes and block handlers for multiple schemes (1.1)
 * Return NO from a handler block for JLRoutes to look for the next matching route
 * No dependencies other than Foundation